drewling/meta-preview-plugin/README.md

 ## Prerequisites

-This plugin uses Meta tags (OG tags), so to be able to properly work it will need a tier plugin that will generate these Meta tags or you can manually specify them in your theme's header template.
+This plugin uses Meta tags (OG tags), so to function properly it will need a tier plugin generates these Meta tags.
+Alternatively, you can manually specify them in your theme's header template.

 ## Installation